Corporate Tax Calculator

 When is my Corporate Tax return due?

-CT returns must be filed within 9 months from the end of your tax period.
-For example, if your financial year ends 31 December 2025, the CT return is due by 30 September 2026.
-Late filing penalties apply — AED 1,000 for the first month and AED 2,000 per subsequent month, up to AED 25,000.
+You must file your corporate tax returns within 9 months from the end of your tax period.
+For instance, if your financial year ends on 31st December 2025, your CT return will be due by 30th September 2026.
+If your CT return filing is delayed by 1 month, you must pay an AED 1,000 fine, and a fine of AED 2,000 applies for each subsequent month of delay.
+These fines are capped at AED 25,000.
 Check your exact deadline →

 Need help with Corporate Tax?